 The everything shoe?

 One of the main reasons we love the Speedgoat 5 is how versatile it is.
 It has; enough cushion to protect the legs but not so much that you feel unstable, enough tread on the outsole to keep you stuck to most terrain but not so much that roads are uncomfortable, and is light enough (284 grams in UK9) to go faster in if needed.
 However, it is possibly most at home bopping along mellow mountain trails on a long easy day.
-Hence why it has solidified itself as a staple on the feet of notoriously picky ultrarunners!
+Hence, it has solidified itself as a staple on the feet of notoriously picky ultrarunners!

 On a recent trip to Colombia, I had no hesitation when packing my pair of runners for the trip.
 The shoe was lightweight and breathable enough to deal with the warm summer temperatures and kept my legs feeling fresh even after back-to-back long runs.
 Upon returning to Ireland I had the same confidence in bringing the shoes to Killarney National Park for a wet weekend.